centrodph/styled-components-migration/styling_migration_options.md

 ### Runtime Performance

-- **Easy styled-components migration:** Emotion’s `styled` API and theming patterns are intentionally similar to styled-components.
-This allows teams to port components with minimal changes (often just switching imports and adjusting a few helper usages). ([styled API](https://emotion.sh/docs/styled))
+- **Runtime overhead: 2/10** - Emotion computes styles at runtime, injecting them into the DOM using a style engine.
+This adds overhead to rendering and is fundamentally at odds with React 19's preference for static analysis and precomputation.
+The runtime style engine adds JavaScript bundle size and execution cost. ([Performance Analysis](https://medium.com/@finnkumar6/the-dark-side-of-css-in-js-unveiling-performance-pitfalls-and-how-to-optimize-your-web-535a8e332a21))
+- **Build-time vs runtime characteristics: 1/10** - Emotion is a runtime CSS-in-JS library.
+All style processing happens at runtime, requiring JavaScript execution in the browser.
+This fundamentally conflicts with React 19's preference for static analysis and pre-rendering.
+No build-time CSS extraction occurs.

+### Theming Support

+- **Design token support: 6/10** - Emotion does not ship with a built-in design token system.
+Teams must build their own token abstractions using theme objects.
+The ThemeProvider allows passing tokens down the tree, but there's no enforced token structure.
+Requires manual discipline to maintain consistency.

+- **Light/dark mode support: 8/10** - Emotion supports context-based theming via ThemeProvider that passes theme objects down the React tree, enabling contextual theming per subtree.
+This allows for theme switching, though it requires manual implementation.
+Good support for theme switching patterns. ([Theming](https://emotion.sh/docs/theming))

-- **Context-based theming via ThemeProvider:** Emotion supports a theme provider that passes theme objects down the React tree, enabling contextual theming per subtree (e.g., different themes for different layouts or micro-frontends). ([theming](https://emotion.sh/docs/theming))
+- **Contextual theming: 9/10** - Emotion supports a theme provider that passes theme objects down the React tree, enabling contextual theming per subtree (e.g., different themes for different layouts or micro-frontends).
+This is one of Emotion's strongest features, allowing different themes in different parts of the application. ([Theming](https://emotion.sh/docs/theming))

+### Component Architecture

+- **Component encapsulation: 8/10** - Emotion provides component-scoped styles through its styled API and css prop.
+Styles are encapsulated per component, preventing style leakage.
+The runtime injection ensures proper scoping, though the runtime nature means styles are evaluated dynamically.

+- **Slot-based composition: 8/10** - Emotion supports composition through styled components and the css prop.
+Complex component slots can be styled effectively, though the runtime nature means compositions are evaluated dynamically.
+Good support for component composition patterns.

+- **Dynamic/prop-based styling: 10/10** - Excellent support for dynamic and prop-based styling.
+Emotion computes styles at runtime, allowing for full dynamic expression evaluation.
+This is Emotion's core strength, enabling styles that adapt to props, state, and runtime conditions. ([Styled API](https://emotion.sh/docs/styled))

+### Migration & Adoption

+- **Per-component migration feasibility: 9/10** - Components can be migrated incrementally.
+Emotion's `styled` API and theming patterns are intentionally similar to styled-components, allowing teams to port components with minimal changes (often just switching imports).
+Excellent for gradual migration.

+- **Syntax familiarity: 10/10** - Emotion's `styled` API and theming patterns are intentionally similar to styled-components.
+This allows teams to port components with minimal changes.
+Very familiar syntax for styled-components users.
+The API is nearly identical, requiring mostly import changes.

+- **Migration complexity: 9/10** - Converting styled-components to Emotion is very straightforward since the APIs are nearly identical.
+Often just requires changing imports and adjusting a few helper usages.
+Minimal migration effort. ([Styled API](https://emotion.sh/docs/styled))

+### Developer Experience

+- **Linting and static analysis: 3/10** - Hard to statically lint or analyze.
+Because styles are expressed via runtime expressions, many potential issues (such as invalid tokens or unexpected dynamic values) only surface at runtime.
+Static analysis tools have limited ability to fully understand the resulting CSS.
+TypeScript provides some type safety but cannot catch style errors at build time.

+- **Editor tooling: 6/10** - Basic editor support through TypeScript types.
+No dedicated IDE extension.
+The css prop and styled API work with standard JavaScript/TypeScript tooling but lack specialized autocompletion.
+Relies on general TypeScript tooling rather than style-specific features.

+- **Build-time safety: 2/10** - Most errors surface at runtime since Emotion processes styles dynamically.
+TypeScript can catch some type issues, but style problems only appear when components render.
+Very limited build-time safety compared to build-time CSS solutions.

-- **Rich ecosystem and documentation:** Emotion is widely adopted and has extensive documentation, examples, and integrations with other libraries (such as theming systems, UI kits, and testing tools).
-This lowers the risk of adoption and simplifies onboarding.
+- **Documentation and ecosystem: 9/10** - Emotion is widely adopted and has extensive documentation, examples, and integrations with other libraries (such as theming systems, UI kits, and testing tools).
+Rich ecosystem lowers the risk of adoption and simplifies onboarding. ([Emotion Documentation](https://emotion.sh/docs/introduction))

+### Technical Requirements

-- **Compatible with older React setups and tooling:** Emotion has been used extensively in React 16–18 era projects and integrates with a range of bundlers and toolchains, making it a pragmatic choice when working with legacy code or shared repositories.
+- **Build tool integration: 8/10** - Emotion works with standard React setups and integrates with a range of bundlers and toolchains.
+Compatible with older React setups and tooling, making it a pragmatic choice when working with legacy code or shared repositories.
+No special build configuration required.

-**Cons:**

-- **Heavy runtime injection and dynamic evaluation:** Emotion computes styles at runtime, injecting them into the DOM using a style engine.
-This adds overhead to rendering and is fundamentally at odds with React 19’s preference for static analysis and precomputation.
+- **Dependencies: 5/10** - Requires React and Emotion runtime as external dependencies (`@emotion/react`, `@emotion/styled`).
+The library adds significant JavaScript bundle size due to runtime style engine.
+May require additional Babel plugins for optimal performance.
+Runtime dependencies add to application bundle size and require application-side setup and configuration.

+### React 19 & Future Compatibility

+- **React 19 compatibility: 1/10** - Emotion's runtime style injection conflicts severely with React 19's static compiler model.
+The React Compiler is designed around the assumption that components do not perform complex side effects during render.
+Runtime style injection can hinder static optimization and may lead to warnings or unsupported configurations as React evolves. ([React 19 Compatibility Issues](https://github.com/emotion-js/emotion/issues/3186))

+- **Static analysis compatibility: 1/10** - Not compatible with static optimization and pre-rendering.
+The runtime nature means styles cannot be fully analyzed ahead of time.
+This fundamentally conflicts with Server Components and the React Compiler.
+Styles must be evaluated at runtime, preventing static analysis. ([Performance Concerns](https://medium.com/@finnkumar6/the-dark-side-of-css-in-js-unveiling-performance-pitfalls-and-how-to-optimize-your-web-535a8e332a21))

+### Risk Assessment

 - **Vendor lock-in risk: 2/10** - Code written with Emotion often uses Emotion-specific helpers, `css` props, and theming patterns.
 Moving away from Emotion later would likely require significant refactoring, especially for components that rely heavily on dynamic style expressions.
 High vendor lock-in risk due to proprietary API and runtime dependencies.

-- **Hard to statically lint or analyze:** Because styles are expressed via runtime expressions, many potential issues (such as invalid tokens or unexpected dynamic values) only surface at runtime.
-Static analysis tools have limited ability to fully understand the resulting CSS.
-- **Conflicts with React 19’s static compiler model:** The React Compiler is designed around the assumption that components do not perform complex side effects during render.
-Runtime style injection can hinder static optimization and may lead to warnings or unsupported configurations as React evolves.
+- **Future-proofing: 2/10** - Emotion's runtime approach is fundamentally at odds with React's direction toward static analysis.
+As React evolves, runtime CSS-in-JS libraries face increasing compatibility challenges.
+Not recommended for new projects targeting React 19+.
+The library may face compatibility issues as React continues to emphasize static optimization.

+- **Breakage risk: 5/10** - As React and bundlers evolve toward more static optimization, runtime styling libraries risk incompatibility or degraded performance.
+Emotion may face increasing challenges with future React versions.
+TypeScript type issues have been reported with React 19.
+The runtime nature increases risk of breakage as React evolves.

 ---